 - SSO login is required to access your Dashlane vault.
-Offline access is only available if biometrics is enabled for the mobile app.
+Offline access is available only if biometrics have been enabled for the mobile app.

-- SSO makes provisioning easier as users can login once they are invited to your business plan, but SSO does not take place of user provisioning.
-Users will still need to be added via one of our user provisioning methods.
+- SSO makes provisioning easier as users can log in once they are invited to your business plan, but SSO does not take place of user provisioning.
+Users will still need to be added using one of our user provisioning methods.

-- It is highly recommended that SSO is enabled before inviting non-admin users to prevent unnecessary extra steps, which would require the users to create a Master Password only to be migrated to an SSO experience which does not require a separate master password.
+- We highly recommended that you enable SSO before inviting non-admin users.
+This will prevent the unnecessary extra step of requiring the users to create a Master Password only to be migrated to an SSO experience, which does not require a separate master password.

 Dashlane SSO continues our Zero-knowledge architecture, ensuring only the user has access to the encrypted vault data.
 Dashlane’s SSO is different than most SSO integrations.
-Standard SAML setups only encrypt data in transit, not at rest, and use one encryption key for all users.
-Dashlane uses a zero-knowledge architecture to ensure data is encrypted in transit, at rest, and each user has a unique encryption key for their vault.
+Standard SAML setups encrypt data only in transit, not at rest, and use one encryption key for all users.
+Dashlane uses a zero-knowledge architecture to ensure data is encrypted in transit and at rest, and each user has a unique encryption key for their vault.